nixworks/public/news/2013/02/28/README.md

 ##### Parliament
 ### [Parliament of Slovenia ousts Prime Minister Janez Jansa amid corruption allegations.
 Opposition leader Alenka Bratusek is tasked to form a new government. ](/news/2013/02/28/parliament-of-slovenia-ousts-prime-minister-janez-jana-a-amid-corruption-allegations-opposition-leader-alenka-bratua-ek-is-tasked-to-form-a.md)
-_Context: Janez Jansa, Prime Minister of Slovenia, Slovenia, Parliament, Alenka Bratusek_
+_Context: Slovenia, Alenka Bratusek, Janez Jansa, Prime Minister of Slovenia, Parliament_

 ##### Haruhiko Kuroda
 ### [Haruhiko Kuroda is selected by Japanese Prime Minister Shinzo Abe to lead the Bank of Japan. ](/news/2013/02/28/haruhiko-kuroda-is-selected-by-japanese-prime-minister-shinza-abe-to-lead-the-bank-of-japan.md)
-_Context: Haruhiko Kuroda, Prime Minister of Japan, Bank of Japan, Japan, Shinzo Abe_
+_Context: Shinzo Abe, Prime Minister of Japan, Haruhiko Kuroda, Japan, Bank of Japan_

 ##### Eastleigh by-election
 ### [Voters go to the polls in the Eastleigh by-election following the resignation of former UK Cabinet Minister Chris Huhne with Liberal Democrat candidate Mike Thornton retaining the seat for his party. ](/news/2013/02/28/voters-go-to-the-polls-in-the-eastleigh-by-election-following-the-resignation-of-former-uk-cabinet-minister-chris-huhne-with-liberal-democra.md)